Doing SEO in 2013 is not the same as in 2017. The landscape has changed because of the many Google algorithm updates.

 There have been many arguments on which is the most important factor for Google over the years.
 While studies have shown that backlinks are on the top of the list, many have ignored the value of content.

 As important as they are, you cannot build links to your site and not have high-quality content to back it up.
-I might be biased as I am content writer myself; but think of this way:
+I might be biased as I am a content writer myself; but think of this way:

 What’s Google trying to show its users?
-The website with most links or the one with the best content?
+The website with the most links or the one with the best content?

 Of course, the answer is the latter.
 Google is always going in that direction.
 And if at any point they figure out how to drop backlinks as a ranking factor, they won’t hesitate.

 To stay safe from Google algorithm updates, you need to write ONLY high-quality content that answers the searcher’s queries.
 Thin content websites have had a hard time this year and will have an even harder time in the future.

 #2 – Build Backlinks, High-Quality Backlinks